ladyicode/CI-TESTING/README-GIT.md

 ### What branch to issue the pull request against?

-Which branch should you issue a pull req
+Which branch should you issue a pull request against?

+- For fixes against the stable release, issue the pull request against the "master" branch.
+- For new features, or fixes that introduce new elements to the public API